emottk/newmusic/README.md

 ## Deploying

-NewMusic currently lives at https://mighty-everglades-78445.herokuapp.com/
+newmusic currently lives at https://mighty-everglades-78445.herokuapp.com/

 To deploy your own version on Heroku: